jhu-ip/cs220-summer22/assign/final.md

 Note that it is possible that some or all of the pixels for a particular point will be outside of the bounds of the image.
-The renderer should only draw the pixels that are in bounds.
+The renderer should only draw the pixels that are within the bounds of the image.

 ## Design and implementation notes